front-end-foundations/7-ajax-11ty/readme.md

 ```

 Any document in the posts folder will inherit these properties so can can now remove the duplicate tags and layout metadata from all publications in the posts directory.
-E.g.:

-* posts:
+* `posts/about.md`:

 ```md
 ---